 You Won’t Miss the Meat at These Top L.A.
 Vegetarian Restaurants

-While L.A. still loves bacon as much as ever, many Los Angeles restaurants are doing innovative things with vegetables, creating exceptional plant-based meals.
-You don’t have to be vegan or vegetarian to enjoy the meatless meals at these top restaurants.
+While L.A. still loves meat as much as ever, many Los Angeles restaurants are doing innovative things with vegetables, creating exceptional plant-based meals.
+Whether you like your beef or don’t eat meat at all, you don’t have to be a vegan or vegetarian to fall in love with the meatless meals at these top restaurants.

 The original Fountain Valley location of this raw, vegan, Vietnamese restaurant has been a neighborhood gem for many years, but they finally opened a second location in downtown Los Angeles.
 You’ll find egg rolls (made with an eggless wrap) filled with mushrooms, taro and carrots, vegan pho and fusion dishes like the tostada wrap.
 The “tirawmisu” for dessert is made with fluffed macadamia cheese, cinnamon, espresso, dark cacao, and maple syrup.

 One of the old school restaurants of vegan cuisine, Café Gratitude is an institution from Northern California that has made its way down to SoCal in 2012.
 Yes, the server will ask, “What are you grateful for today?” but beyond that the food proves why Café Gratitude has been the biggest name in vegan restaurants throughout California.
 The menu items are named with positive adjectives like “Confident” (a wedge of pan-seared cauliflower with almond romesco sauce).
 The “I Am Grateful” on the menu is a “community bowl” of kale, quinoa, black beans and garlic-tahini sauce.
 Beer, wines and sparkling cocktails are also available alongside pressed juices and “wellness elixirs.”